-Please call us on 0800 377 774 (or 0800 221 221 for Child Support) to request a copy of your personal information.
-We may require proof of your identity before we provide you with a copy of this information.
+Please call us on 0800 377 774 or 0800 221 221 for Child Support, to request a copy of your personal information.
+We may ask for proof of your identity before we provide you with a copy of this information.

 The Tax Administration Act 1994 restricts the availability of personal information in some circumstances.

-We will respond to an information request within 20 working days after we get it.
-We will give written notice if we need more time to respond.
-If we refuse an access request, we will tell you in writing and state the reasons for refusal and outline further steps you can take.
+We'll respond to an information request within 20 working days after we get it.
+We'll write and let you know if we need more time to respond.
+If we refuse an access request, we'll write to you stating the reasons we refused the request.
+We'll also outline further steps you can take.

-At Inland Revenue we're committed to providing excellent service.
-If you are not satisfied with our service, processes, or a policy decision, you can follow our complaints process.
-If you choose to make a complaint to an external body or regulator such as the Ombudsman or Office of the Privacy Commissioner then we may share your information with them as part of their enquiries.Complaints process
+We're committed to providing excellent service.
+If you're not satisfied with our service, processes, or a policy decision, you can follow our complaints process.
+If you choose to make a complaint to an external body or regulator such as the Ombudsman or Office of the Privacy Commissioner, then we may share your information with them as part of their enquiries.Complaints, compliments and disputes

 The Privacy Officer